 Beyond the service and entertainment, however, lies the passion project of Sol y Luna's European owners, Marie–Helene (Petit) Miribel and Franz Schilter — the Colegio Sol y Luna.

 Set adjacent to the hotel property, the intercultural school provides education, art and sports for the youth of the Sacred Valley and a way for Petit and Franz to give back to the surrounding community.

 Guests are welcome to arrange a visit, should they wish to, and see first-hand how their stay is helping the Sol y Luna Asociacion have an enduring impact on the lives of local children, their families and future generations.
 If you're lucky, Petit will be available for the tour.
 Her passion, vision and affection for the teachers and students — which includes her son — is contagious.

 Be sure also to leave time (and suitcase space) for a visit to the Sol y Luna boutique, a carefully curated collection of Petit's favorites.
 From the handsome broad–brimmed hats worn by Wayra's Paso horsemen to elegant handwoven alpaca clothing and the unique work of the Peruvian artists featured throughout the resort, the shop features original items that you won't find elsewhere.

 It is this unique sense of style, extraordinary ability to create a meaningful and memorable experience, and visionary good karma that makes Sol y Luna Lodge & Spa one of those special places that will leave you longing to return and recommending to friends for years to come.

 Total Number of bungalows: 43

 Published rates: $170 to $825

 Review and photos by Ellen Barone.
-Photos courtesy of Ellen Barone and Sol y Luna Lodge & Spa.
+Photos by Ellen Barone except first shot courtesy of Sol y Luna Lodge & Spa.